The Colossi of Memnon

 The Colossi of Memnon are a pair of giant statues made of stone that are located in the Theban necropolis in Luxor, Upper Egypt.
 The statues were supposedly made during the 14th century BC, during the period in ancient Egyptian history known as the New Kingdom.
 The best-known legend about the Colossi of Memnon is that of the ‘Vocal Memnon,’ in which one of the statues was reputed to ‘sing’ every morning at dawn.

-The Colossi of Memnon were built during the reign of Amenhotep III, a pharaoh of the 18th Dynasty who ruled Egypt during the 14th century BC.
+We are taught that The Colossi of Memnon were built during the reign of Amenhotep III, a pharaoh of the 18th Dynasty who ruled Egypt during the 14th century BC.
 The statues, which are each about 20 meters (65.62 ft.) in height, are made of quartzite sandstone.
 The stone is thought to have been quarried either from El-Gabal el-Ahmar (near Cairo) or from Gebel el-Silsileh (near Aswan) and then transported by land to Luxor.
 The statues depict Amenhotep III in a seated position, with their hands resting on their knees, and their faces facing the Nile in the east. (see ancient origins dot net)

 Ancient Version